BFEMP: Interpenetration-Free MPM-FEM Coupling with Barrier Contact: Introduction

 In this work, integrating both MPM and FEM domains implicitly, we study MPM-FEM coupling based on contact mechanics (thus we do not consider objects with partially mixed discretization choices).
 A barrier-augmented variational frictional contact formulation is known as the Incremental Potential Contact (IPC) \cite{li2020incremental,li2020robust,eipc} was recently proposed for nonlinear elastodynamics with linear kernel FEM, which has also shown to be effective for codimensional models\ \cite{Li2021CIPC}, reduced space dynamics\ \cite{Ferguson:2021:RigidIPC,Lan2021MIPC}, and embedded interfaces\ \cite{choo2021barrier}.
 It formulates the contact problem during time stepping as minimizing a potential energy inside the manifold of interpenetration-free displacement trajectories characterized by boundary geometric primitives of elastic structures.
 Extending this approach, we model MPM-FEM coupling as jointly finding optimal FEM mesh nodal displacements and MPM grid nodal displacements under the constraint that MPM particles, with their trajectories \emph{embedded} in grid nodal displacements, maintain strict positive distances to the FEM mesh throughout the implicit integration.
-The resulting method is named barrier FEMP (BFEMP) because these constraints are enforced using \emph{barrier} energies.
-Even though contact conditions are defined between MPM particles and the FEM mesh, the particles remain in fact embedded quadrature points in the MPM grid degrees of freedom, which are real displacement unknown variables that the implicit time integration solves for.
+The resulting method is named barrier FEMP (BFEMP) because these constraints are enforced using \emph{barrier} energies. \del{Even though contact conditions are defined between MPM particles and the FEM mesh, the particles remain in fact embedded quadrature points in the MPM grid degrees of freedom, which are real displacement unknown variables that the implicit time integration solves for.} Even though contact conditions are defined between MPM particles and the FEM mesh, the real displacement unknown variables for the MPM domain which the implicit time integration solves for are still defined on MPM grids.
+The MPM particles remain embedded quadrature points in the MPM grid degrees of freedom.
 Compared to soft penalty-based methods such as the particle-to-surface contact algorithm recently proposed by Nakamura \etal \cite{nakamura2021particle}, BFEMP requires no stiffness parameter tuning and guarantees strict, hard non-penetration conditions under convergence.
 Another useful feature of the proposed coupling scheme is that it enables a new way of imposing irregular, separable, and frictional kinematic boundaries for MPM.
 Irregular boundaries for MPM is a recently advanced topic \cite{tjung2020modeling}.
 BFEMP inherently enables it by assigning all nodes in the FEM domain with prescribed Dirichlet displacements and letting MPM interacts with them.